Chapter 1:

 *So we're finally meeting the day after tomorrow.
 Don't you dare bail!
 I want to greet a champion*

 A smile plays on his lips.
-It's a message from his partner, she tries not to show it through messages, but she worries about him.
+It's a message from his partner, she tries not to show it through the message but she worries about him.
 They met for the first time while volunteering for a charity cause.
 At first, they kept their distance.
-Their likings were too different, but her open mind and knowledge of history drew him in.
+Their likings were too different but her open mind and knowledge of history got his interest.
 He briefly recalls a conversation when Anna spoke about a small local village and its origins as a shield-making service settlement under a monarch.

-Their date plan weren't a coincidence, it is planned after Polish Buhurt League tournament.
-Maks wants to be on stadium with his team and to greet his beloved with a medal hanging on his neck.
+The day for they date wasn't a coincidence, it is planned after Polish Buhurt League tournament.
+Maks wants his team to be top 3 in the country and also to greet his beloved with a medal hanging on his neck.

 He opens the message, tries to type something but than erases it.
 He glances back at the helmet and whispers,